pfink/rfled-server-python/README.md

    post-down ip link delete dev vlan.milight1
 ```
  * Reboot the device
- * Adjust the variables within the scripts according your own configuration
+ * Adjust the variables within the scripts according to your own configuration

-Limitations: At the moment, multiple interfaces are only implemented for admin.py.
-So, currently, you have to copy the led.py for each additional milight bridge and add an entry to the init script.
-An example with two interfaces / milight bridges is included into the current master branch.
-I only tested the admin.py against the official milight Android app.